 I’m not talking about regressing to our childhood selves who said “No!” to every question regardless if it made sense.

 I mean that we need to pause, take a moment to think about the consequences of saying “yes” when we’ve already got ten things in the air, and be okay with saying “no” instead.

 (See what I did there?)

-The concept of saying “no” instead of “yes” is pretty simple.
+The concept of saying “no” instead of “yes” is simple.
 But simple does not equate to “easy.”
 Running a marathon is simple—you run for 26.2 miles.
 But running a marathon is anything but easy.
 It takes months of training, dedication, mindset, and commitment—sometimes recovering from injuries sustained during training—to actually cross the finish line.
 You shouldn’t just wake up one morning and think “I’ll run a marathon today.”